Lelouch Lamperouge: Code Geass: Lelouch of the Rebellion R2

 The second season of Code Geass takes place a year after the Black Rebellion, where Suzaku has the Emperor wiping out Lelouch's memories.
 Instead, Lelouch is living as an Ashford student, with Rolo Lamperouge who oversees the delusion under the guise of Lelouch's younger brother.
 Lelouch's memories are restored by C.C., and he resumes leadership of the Black Knights, gaining Rolo's trust in the process.
 When Nunnally is appointed as Governor of Area 11 and announces her plans to reestablish the Special Administrative Zone of Japan, Lelouch engineers the legal exile of the Black Knights by getting the Britannians to agree to exile Zero in exchange for bringing one million participants to Nunnally's new Japan.
 The Black Knights escape to the Chinese Federation, where Lelouch begins forging an alliance with the other world powers to create a force that rivals Britannia.
 He starts by destabilizing the Chinese Federation, returning control to Empress Tianzi from the High Eunuchs.
 Once Lelouch's new alliance, the United Federation of Nations, is formed, their first act is to liberate Japan.
 Despite Lelouch's desire to protect his sister, Lelouch believes his sister passes away when his Geass forces Suzaku to nuke a large area.
 Schneizel then convinces the Black Knights to betray him, with a despondent Lelouch willing to be killed by his former comrades, until Rolo sacrifices his life to save him.
 Upon learning his mother has been aiding the Emperor in their goal to wipe out individuality from the world, Lelouch uses his Geass to erase them from reality.
 One month later, Lelouch usurps the Britannian throne and appoints Suzaku as his knight to set the stage for their ultimate plan, the Zero Requiem.
 This brings him into conflict with Schneizel, who has Nunnally in his custody and commands the Damocles (a floating fortress that he intends to place into a position that would allow him to fire nuclear weapons worldwide), and the Black Knights.
-In the final battle, Lelouch has Schenizel and the Damocles both under his control, declaring himself the ruler of the world.
+In the final battle, Lelouch has Schneizel and the Damocles both under his control, declaring himself the ruler of the world.
 Two months later, the Zero Requiem's final phase takes place, with Lelouch being killed by Suzaku in the guise of Zero.
 In his last moments, Lelouch talks with Nunnally who succeeds her brother as Empress, and makes a new era of peace.